 - You may choose NOT to use the points as an incentive and instead teach students that expressing gratitude is an inherently rewarding experience all by itself.

-- Each challenge sheet has enough space for 5 challenges.
-Simply offer copies of the same sheet for students who complete more than 5 letters/notes.
+- Each challenge sheet has enough space for five challenges.
+Simply offer copies of the same sheet for students who complete more than five letters/notes.

-- It is best for students to rip ONE CHALLENGE AT A TIME.
+- Students should rip ONE CHALLENGE AT A TIME.
 Their next challenge can’t be “ripped” until they finish the first challenge they chose.
 This will eliminate issues with students ripping too many challenges at a time, losing the little ripped notes, and “biting off more than they can chew”.

 - There are 20 challenge options for students.
 Some challenges might not work for some students.
 Honor and respect a student’s choice NOT to do challenges that don’t work for their life circumstances.
 For example, you might have students who don’t know any other family members outside their immediate home, students who are in a foster situation, or students who are homeless.
 Requiring students to complete ALL the challenges will surely put some students in a vulnerable position and that is not the goal of this activity.

-This file contains 74 pages + Google Slides™.
+This PDF file contains 74 pages + Google Slides™.